jianyangqt/smr_doc/md/4dataman.md

 p-value for analysis when necessary, assuming b / SE follows a standard normal distribution, i.e. N(0, 1).
 Strictly speaking, b / SE follows a t-distribution which is approximately N(0, 1) if sample size is large.
-For data sets with sample sizes (e.g. GTEx), this might lead to a bias in p-value.
-We therefore compute z\* based on the original p-value from a standard normal distribution, and adjust the standard error as SE = b / z\*.
+For data sets with small sample sizes (e.g. GTEx), this might lead to a bias in p-value.
+In this scenario, we recommend users to compute z\* based on the original p-value from a standard normal distribution, and adjust the standard error as SE = b / z\*.
 This adjustment guarantees that the re-computed p-value from b and SE being exact the same as the original p-value.

-See below for options to make a BESD file from data in several different formats.
+See [below](#MakeaBESDfile) for options to make a BESD file from data in several different formats.

 ### Make a BESD file